voicebase/voicebase-docs/docs/how-to-guides/callbacks.md

 When media processing is complete, VoiceBase will call back your specified endpoint by making an HTTPS POST request.
 The body is a JSON object with the following data:

-    - _links : HAL metadata with a URL for the corresponding media item
-        - self (child of links) : section for the media item
-        - href (child of self) : URL for the media item
-    - callback : object with metadata about the callback event
-        - success : true for success notifications and false for failure notifications
-        - errors : an optional array of errors (omitted or empty for success notifications)
-        - warnings : an optional array of warnings
-        - event (child of callback): a JSON object that event triggering the callback (typicall a status change)
-            - status : the new status of the media processing job, with the following possible values:
-                - finished : media processing completed successfully
-                - failed : media processing failed
-    - media : the requested data for the media item
-        - mediaId : the unique VoiceBase id for the media item
-        - status : the status of processing for the media item
-        - metadata : the metadata for the media item, typically for correlation to external systems (present if requested when media is uploaded)
-        - transcripts : the transcipt(s) for the media (present if requested when media is uploaded)
-        - topics : the topics and keywords for the media (present if requested when media is uploaded)

 ```json
 {